Microsoft Regional Director Benjamin Niaulin covers Microsoft Teams best practices to ensure a successful rollout.

-The Content Search eDiscovery tool in your Office 365 or Microsoft 365 compliance center allows you to search for in-place items like email, documents, and instant messaging conversations across your tenant.
+The Content Search eDiscovery tool in your Microsoft 365 compliance center allows you to search for in-place items like email, documents, and instant messaging conversations across your tenant.

-You can search for items in these Office 365 services:
+You can search for items in these Microsoft 365 services:

 - Exchange Online mailboxes and public folders